shopware5/dbal-nested-set/README.md

 ### Inspect the tree

 The `NestedSetQueryFactory` helps retrieve a set of nodes from the tree.
-Since the library has no concept of entities it will only prepare query builders for you ready for you to add selects joins and other conditions.
+Since the library has no concept of entities it will only prepare query builders for you ready to add selects, joins and other conditions.

 ```php
 $queryFactory = NestedSetFactory::createQueryFactory($connection, new NestedSetConfig('id', 'left', 'right', 'level'));